trentfowler/spring-reactjs/README.md

 ```javascript
 spring.data.rest.base-path=/api
 ```
-That's because your webpage will be accessible from the root ```/``` and the REST database should run beind the scense like from ```/api```.
+That's because your webpage will be accessible from the root ```/``` and the REST database should run beind the scenes like from ```/api```.
 So, for example, you might access your front end by going to ```http://localhost:8080/``` and your REST back end will run behind the scenes at ```http://localhost:8080/api``` and will have a HAL or json-esque tree like scructure that the front end can pull from.

 Example database:
 ![https://i.imgur.com/3KsWXz0.png](https://i.imgur.com/3KsWXz0.png)